Senate Resolution No. 4

 referred automatically to the Jacketing Clerk, who shall cause each such

-ed copy thereof.
-All such bills shall be jacketed with the proper jurat
+printed copy thereof.
+All such bills shall be jacketed with the proper

 prior to the completion of its third reading provided that at least two